When should I notify VYRD after a loss or accident?

 How do I participate in the Program?

 The Smart Home Water Protection Program is included just for being a VYRD policyholder.
 As a policyholder, just set up an account online at VYRD.co, and enroll and accept the VYRD Smart Home Water Participation Agreement.
-Be sure that you have Wi-Fi Access, then download the Notion App and install the smart home kit.
+Be sure that you have Wi-Fi Access, then download the Phyn App and install the smart home kit.

 Is there a policy discount for participating in the Smart Home Water Protection Program?